 Presentation of Awards.

 The presentation was scheduled at 16.00 hours, but now took place at 19.45 hours.
 Everything had to be prepared on the BMX track, so... that did take some time.
 The presentation itself?
 Nothing spectacular.
 The podium was professionally set up and that was about it.
 I remember the Orlando Worlds, were part of the main events were shown on video in a nice air-conditioned hall.
-But this is 2001.
+But this is 2001, diferent story.

 Conclusion of this exiting World Championship weekend:

 I want to come back on this item.
-Suppose a representative of the IOC would have been present, to check-out BMX to found out and report on the status of the sport.
+Suppose a representative of the IOC would have been present, to check-out BMX to find out and report on the status of the sport.
 How professional the organisation was, how professional the World Championship competitors were.
 I think he would probably had to write a very negative report.
 Did you ever see athletes protest at the Olympic Games, them stopping the event(s)??
 Don't think so.
 This is something to think about.
 Many Old Skool riders are kind of disappointed when they look back and see now that BMX has not become what they expected it would become: a respected fully professional sport which one could compare with football, soccer, moto-cross or even ATB down hill and cross-country riding.
 The UCI and the National organisations should be alert now and evaluate all the experiences of the past 22 World Championships and learn from that, finally!

 It was in 1979 that I came over to the USA for the first time and that my son Nico took part in the JAG BMX WORLD CHAMPIONSHIPS organised by Renny Rooker and the NBL with over 1500 entries as well.
 One would say that after 22 years things should have improved all over.
 O.k., the computer is there and the automatic starting gate, but that's about it!
-I dare to say, trying to be as objective as possible, that the Worlds in 1979 was organised better then this one.
+I dare to say, trying to be as objective as possible, that the Worlds in 1979 was better organised then this one.
 I am sorry to say it, but its a fact.

 At last, here the final results of racing and some figures, to give you a better idea about the scale of this UCI-BMX World Championship 2001